Skip to Content

 While seafood boils usually require heavy outdoor stoves fueled by propane gas tanks, the swamp bucket is a revolutionary new tool to streamline your next seafood boil.

-The Swamp Bucket is a BPA-free plastic bucket with a built-in electric boiler and drainage system for an easy, hands-off seafood boil.
+The Swamp Bucket boiler is a BPA-free plastic bucket with a built-in electric boiler and drainage system for an easy, hands-off seafood boil.
 Read on to explore four tips for the perfect swamp bucket boil.

 While the Swamp Bucket offers a fool-proof mechanism for making the perfect seafood boil, below we have a few extra tips to take your swamp bucket boil to the next level.